Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 Finding the Carrier Dome is fairly easy.
 It sits just east of downtown and is perched on top of a hill overlooking the city.
 However, the University provides a nice overview and has it broken down to the three main parking areas.
 Read below to see which set of directions you should use.

 The Syracuse tailgating scene is one of lots of small tailgates spread throughout the campus.
 This is due to the Carrier Dome being built in the middle of a cramped campus with little close by parking.
 If you are a visiting fan you can find tailgating/parking options in the University area but it will be mostly by private vendors.
+For our Southern Fans, yes tailgating is different up North.
+Most tailgates start 3-4 hours before kickoff and very few RV's, TV's mounted into trailers and on site smokers will be seen.

 Suggested areas to look:

 PARKING TIP: If you decide to try your luck with on street parking in the Stadium West area (west of the Dome, streets between Dome and I-81) you need to arrive at least three to four hours early.
 Usually big orange barrels are set up on the side they don't want parking.
 If you find a space open and you aren't blocking a driveway or too close to an intersection or fire hydrant park there.
 Bottom-line: parking is only allowed on one side of the street.
 They will ticket and tow.
 THE SWITCHOVER IS 6PM AND IS STRICTLY ENFORCED.
 PARKING TIP: If the kickoff is at 3:30pm the Syracuse cops should allow you to park past the 6pm switchover if you leave quickly after the end of the game.
 Just be sure to ask a nearby cop to double check they are still are allowing a short grace period after the game end.
 If you have a small tailgate crew you (as a visitor) shouldn't have a problem tailgating in the stadium west lots or nearby grassy area.
 Fans actually set up small tailgates on the strip of grass between the curb and sidewalk.
 Just don't set up in the prime spots in the lots as regular Cuse fans might raise a stink.
 Another spot to park within walking distance of the stadium west tailgate lots is to park under the I-81 overpass.
-There are tailgate lots under I-81 on Almond Street for $10 (you need to be in good shape as you have to walk up a hill to get to the Dome or Stadium West parking lots).
+There are tailgate lots under I-81 on Almond Street for about $10 (you need to be in good shape as you have to walk up a hill to get to the Dome or Stadium West parking lots).
 The lots are filled with tailgaters.
 A nice printable map shows the permit parking lots as well as the non permit day game lot at Skytop.
 To reiterate: best advice is to arrive 3-4 hours before kickoff and scout around for a spot.
 If you have a noon kickoff show up by 9am and you should be okay.
 PARKING TIP: The university does offer two parking garages for game day parking without a permit.
-University Ave Garage and Booth Garage are available but are expensive($20) and most important be sure to ask when they are closing--I have heard they close 2 1/2 hours after the end of the game, be smart and ask the attendant.
+University Ave Garage and Booth Garage are available but are fairly expensive($20) and most important be sure to ask when they are closing--I have heard they close 2 1/2 hours after the end of the game, be smart and ask the attendant.
 See link above for locations.
 Additionally there are a few other parking garages in the area.
 The one just south of the hospital complex along Irving Avenue charges $15.
 The Sheraton Hotel garage also allows game day parking for about $20.
 If you park at a parking garage obviously take a spot on the roof.
 Don't even try cooking with propane or charcoal in the garages.
 You are smart to send a scout out early to claim a spot.
 For 12:00 kickoffs you should be able to find a decent spot as late as 9am.
 For 3:30pm or evening kickoffs you should arrive 3-4 hours prior.

 Urban Tailgating Syracuse Style